When teaching science fiction, it is important to incorporate both classic and modern favourites.

 Encourages Deep Discussions

-A third benefit is the opportunity to discuss important ideas and situations that are applicable to current life in a safe and non-confrontational setting.
+A third benefit is an opportunity to discuss important ideas and situations that are applicable to current life in a safe and non-confrontational setting.
 As literature teachers, we are called upon to discuss authors’ messages and meanings all the time.
 Science fiction allows us to look at charged and divisive topics in a way that removes much of the politics and preconceived notions from the discussion.

 It is much easier to talk about the moral implications of things like war, discrimination, or social structures if you are discussing fictional situations and characters that are not mirrored in students’ daily lives.
 Once you have completed these challenging discussions and if appropriate, you can then discuss parallels to the real world.

-One of the biggest challenges to teaching science fiction though is that because it is not as commonly taught as some other books and genres, there are fewer resources out there to use in your classroom.
+One of the biggest challenges to teaching science fiction, though, is that because it is not as commonly taught as some other books and genres, there are fewer resources out there to use in your classroom.
 This can be a particular problem with newer or less well-known works.

 Here are several resources that can help you with teaching science fiction.

 And for those science fiction selections that have been turned into movies, check out this Book Versus Movie Comparison Analysis Project.
 In this fun series of activities, students will compare and contrast the plot, characters, setting, and theme of the novel and the movie.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

-Teaching science fiction should not be a challenge, try one of these lessons with your students.
+Teaching science fiction should not be a challenge; try one of these lessons with your students.